AI paywalls, HTTP 402, and portable records

 }The client uses Stripe Elements to complete the payment, then retries once the intent is succeeded.
 The Stripe adapter confirms the payment and issues a PEAC-Receipt.

-To make the billing, audit and compliance story concrete, here is a simplified example of what a PEAC receipt for a paid AI request might look like:
+To make the billing, audit and compliance story concrete, here is a simplified example of what a PEAC record for a paid AI request might look like:

 {